 In this section the method used by Turf.js is evaluated.
 As seen when using the Chrome or Edge browser, the original library is the slower JavaScript method for simplification.
-There the data transformation is definitely unfavorable.
+There the data transformation is absolutely unfavorable.
 In Safari, where the JavaScript versions perform equally, the overhead will still lead to worse run times.
 Lastly the Firefox browser will be examined.
-The results from chapter 4.4 show that there are indeed cases where the method from Turf.js achieves better performance than running the alternative Simplify.js library directly.
+The results from chapter 4.4 show that there are indeed cases where the method prevails.
 These are the ones where the execution time is large enough to justify the overhead.
 Namely when high quality is enabled or low tolerance values when high quality is disabled.

 Those conclusions are similar to the Simplify.wasm results, where overhead costs also played a role.
-Here however, one has to bear in mind that it is only one browser that is affected by a performance gain in certain circumstances.
+Here however one has to bear in mind that it is only one browser that is affected by a performance gain in certain circumstances.
 In the three other browsers the method is definitely disadvantageous.